tms326/CapstoneCV/index.md

 ----

 ## Sudo:
 #### This is Sudo.
 She's my dog.
-She's named after the Unix-like program of the same name.
+She's named after the Unix-like program and command of the same name.
 It's a fitting name.
 ![My helpful screenshot](/assets/sudo.jpg)